 I’ve been meaning to review my water distiller for a long time now; I bought it in 2011.
 The recent stories about lead-contaminated tap water in Flint, Michigan pushed me to finally do this review, because a lot of people seem to think you need to spend a lot of money for clean water, and that isn’t true.
 These are all the steps to distilling water:

-First, as a completely optional, skippable step, I run room-temperature tap water through a Brita water filter pitcher with a Brita water filter.
+First, as a completely optional, skippable step, I run room-temperature tap water through a Brita water filter pitcher.
 (You could also use PUR filters but those tend to be more expensive.)
 Brita filters don’t cost much–about $7 each, or a little less if you buy in bulk.
 The so-called “activated” (heat-treated) carbon inside of the Brita filters pulls contaminants out of the water that flows through the filter.
 However, using hot water with activated carbon filters decreases the filter’s efficiency, so for best results, use cold water.

 Second, I pour the water into my Megahome Countertop Water Distiller and let the distiller do the rest.
 (The distiller has its own slot for a carbon filter, so you can either carbon-filter with the Brita or with the distiller’s carbon filter.
 You don’t need both.)